contentful/widget-sdk/docs/guides/ab-testing.md

 As discussed with folks from the QA team, the idea is to not have automated tests for A/B tests since they are shortlived by definition.
 Instead, A/B tests will only undergo manual testing.
 Therefore, for your flag on `Staging` environment on LD, please make sure you add a rule that serve `false` when `isAutomationTestUser` `is one of` `true` so as to not break our automated test suite.

+### Enabling flags

 To QA manually, you can pass the flag name using a query parameter to our webapp.
-The parameter is called `ui_enable_flags` and accepts a list of LaunchDarkly test/flag names.
-Example: `ui_enable_flags=test-ps-03-2017-example-space-impact`
+The parameter is called `ui_enable_flags` and accepts a list of LaunchDarkly test/flag names (you can pass multiple separating them by comma).
+Example: `ui_enable_flags=feature-ps-12-2017-author-onboarding-help`

+### Disabling flags

+Similar to enabling flags, you can disable specific flags by passing a flag using the query parameter called `ui_disable_flags`.
+It accepts a list of LaunchDarkly test/flag names in the same way as in the enabling flags.
+This will automatically return `false` for all specified flags.
+Example: `ui_disable_flags=feature-ps-12-2017-author-onboarding-help`

 ## Running the test